Orgamliel7/Dog-Mate/README.md

 # dogMate

-Our application - DogMate - connects between the human being to his best friend The aim of the app is dog's adoption' connection between advertisers to adopters.
+Our application - DogMate - connects between the human being to his best friend.

+The aim of the app is dog's adoption' connection between advertisers to adopters.

 One of the advantages is concretic and wide search of dogs to adopt, concering deatils that are important for dogs needs.

 ## Target